nearchos/ZeroGravity/README.md

 The game is integrated with Google Play's game services and the best players are listed in the leaderboard there.

+You can get and use the latest version of the app straight from [Google Play](https://play.google.com/store/apps/details?id=cy.ac.uclancyprus.zg).

 The app was developed by the [Inspire Research Center](http://inspirecenter.org) and [UCLan Cyprus](http://www.uclancyprus.ac.cy) with the students

 ![Inspire Research Center][logo-inspire]